dotcor/scrolldo/README.md

 * keyframe styles { 0:, 100: }
 * include easing function for path calculation
+* make cool demo with (snowflakes / 3d / train)
+* make demo with skrollr - like structure - many elements
+* test performance for many elements
+* try scrollDo as a singleton
 * conditional execution - let user pass function returning Boolean - useful if the element should animate on mobile